Fermi problem: Examples

 Fermi questions are often extreme in nature, and cannot usually be solved using common mathematical or scientific information.

 Example questions given by the official Fermi Competition:

-Possibly the most famous Fermi Question is the Drake equation, which seeks to estimate the number of intelligent civilizations in the galaxy.
-The basic question of why, if there were a significant number of such civilizations, ours has never encountered any others is called the Fermi paradox.
+Possibly the most famous order-of-magnitude problem is the Fermi paradox, which considers the odds of a significant number of intelligent civilizations existing in the galaxy, and ponders the apparent contradiction of human civilization never having encountered any.
+A well-known attempt to ponder this paradox through the lens of a Fermi estimate is the Drake equation, which seeks to estimate the number of such civilizations present in the galaxy.

 Advantages and scope

 Scientists often look for Fermi estimates of the answer to a problem before turning to more sophisticated methods to calculate a precise answer.
 This provides a useful check on the results.
 While the estimate is almost certainly incorrect, it is also a simple calculation that allows for easy error checking, and to find faulty assumptions if the figure produced is far beyond what we might reasonably expect.
 By contrast, precise calculations can be extremely complex but with the expectation that the answer they produce is correct.
 The far larger number of factors and operations involved can obscure a very significant error, either in mathematical process or in the assumptions the equation is based on, but the result may still be assumed to be right because it has been derived from a precise formula that is expected to yield good results.
 Without a reasonable frame of reference to work from it is seldom clear if a result is acceptably precise or is many degrees of magnitude (tens or hundreds of times) too big or too small.
 The Fermi estimation gives a quick, simple way to obtain this frame of reference for what might reasonably be expected to be the answer.

 As long as the initial assumptions in the estimate are reasonable quantities, the result obtained will give an answer within the same scale as the correct result, and if not gives a base for understanding why this is the case.
-For example, suppose you were asked to determine the number of piano tuners in Chicago.
+For example, suppose a person was asked to determine the number of piano tuners in Chicago.